 Applicants of various disciplines in the social sciences and humanities, science, and technology are welcome to apply.
 Competition is open to all applicants who meet the following minimum criteria: be a Vietnamese citizen; hold a MA or PhD (or equivalent degree in some specific professions); and have English skills adequate to conduct research and/or lectures in the United States.

-Applicants should be university faculty, foreign ministry and government officials, or professionals in the private sector, think tanks and other.
+Applicants should be university faculty, government officials, private sector professionals, work at a think tank, or occupy other, similar occupations.
 Applicants will be expected to have a significant record of scholarly or professional accomplishment.
-Applicants must be residing in Vietnam throughout the nomination and selection process, and they must return to Vietnam upon completion of their U.S. stay.
+Applicants must reside in Vietnam throughout the nomination and selection process, and they must return to Vietnam upon completion of their U.S. stay.

 Applicants are ineligible who:

 - Are currently teaching, studying, or conducting research in the U.S., or who have received a Fulbright grant within the past five years.

 - Have been to the U.S. as a J-1 Exchange Visitor in the category of Professor or Research Scholar within the past two years.

 The Fulbright Program sends the grant announcements to universities, colleges, and research institutes throughout Vietnam every year.
 A peer review panel is then convened to select candidates who are distinguished by their academic prominence, possess potential for becoming key figures in their fields, and whose research topic or methodology is creative.
 After the panel makes its recommendation of candidates, the Fulbright Program interviews these candidates to assess their English abilities.
 The Program then sends its recommendations to IIE for further evaluation.
 Once the candidates’ records are assessed, IIE forwards its selection of candidates to the J. William Fulbright Foreign Scholarship Board, which makes a final selection of participants.